 - Cellular pathology and blood science

 Note – the above programme data is appropriate for students who will be enrolling onto the programme in September 2013.

-- ABB at A2 level from three subjects including Biology
+- Typically ABB or above at A2 level from three subjects including Biology

 - International Baccalaureate: 34 points overall including grade 5 in Biology (HL)

-- For more information on entry requirements visit the SBCS general entry requirement page
+- For more information on entry requirements contact our admissions team on firstname.lastname@example.org